-Inspired by s What I Read series that asks interesting people to describe their “media diets,” this page is a quick summary of the sources of news and commentary I encounter on a regular basis.
+Inspired by The Atlantic Wire’s What I Read series that asks interesting people to describe their “media diets,” this page is a quick summary of the sources of news and commentary I encounter on a regular basis.

 I post this since being explicit here about what sources I regularly partake in forces me to be more aware of how diverse (or un-diverse) these sources are.
 I’m a big fan of hearing multiple perspectives on something, but I often find myself inadvertently falling into a filter bubble of my own design.

 I read Google News several times per day.
 In addition to the national and international headlines, I also have Google News collect local news as well as any education-related news that has been published that day.

 I listen to about 10 minutes of NPR on my commutes to and from work each day (except during the 15-16 school year, when my “commute” involves a peaceful one mile walk across the Charles River.)

 I use Feedly (in place of Google Reader, may it rest in peace) to collect the the newest work from a wide variety of sources.

 There are a number of writers for whom I use Feedly to read everything they post (or least almost everything).
 For example:

-- Dan Meyer, who currently has the strongest vision for improved of anyone I have ever read.
+- Dan Meyer, who currently has the strongest vision for improved math education of anyone I have ever read.